AlexWatson1212/embracing-authenticity/_posts/2025-06-21-the-line-that-drops-when-he-leaves.md

 ---
 filename: 2025-06-21-the-line-that-drops-when-he-leaves.md
 layout: post
-title: The Line That Drops When He Leaves
+title: When the Line That Drops
 date: 2025-06-21
 tags: nervous system, parenting, grief
 description: I didn’t even need to say anything today.
 My body told the truth for me.
 The graph says it all.